Panoptikum-social/blog.panoptikum.social/_posts/2017-01-29-user-self-service.markdown

 Why do we need Personas?
 Each podcast episode has only one author.
 If this author is actually a group of people, they are listed together and form then a new identity.
 Let's say "Max and Moritz" are the author of the podcast "Lausbubenstreiche", Max is the author of the podcast "Max, his point of view" and Moritz is the author of the podcast "Moritz - the untold stories".
 In this case we have 3 Persons: "Max and Moritz", "Max" and "Moritz".

 The persons are setup automatically based on the author information in the feeds.
-Coming back to Max and Moritz, the Personas are created and afterwards Max stumbles over Panoptikum.io.
+Coming back to Max and Moritz, the Personas are created and afterwards Max stumbles over Panoptikum.social.
 He registers himself as "Max Busch", sets "I am a podcaster myself" and now wants to set the connection between himself and the Persons.
 This claiming of the Persona is done via email.

 He claims both Personas ("Max", "Max and Moritz").
 Claiming creates emails to the emails addresses used in the feeds.
 He confirms the ownership via links in the email.
 After the successful claiming he can delegate "Max and Moritz" to "Max".